What is project management?

 Tomorrow, the attorney comes to you with a hard drive that the client just gave him, or they uploaded more data to the FTP.
 That’s an increase in scope.

-If there is an increase in scope, there will be an increase in cost and time or the project will not have the same quality.
+If there is an increase in scope, there will be an increase in cost and time, or the project will not have the same quality.
 In other words, mistakes happen.
-You don’t have enough time for quality review, and the production goes out the door with some privileged documents that weren’t supposed to be produced.
+You don’t have enough time for a quality review, and the production goes out the door with some privileged documents that weren’t supposed to be produced.

 Example for a Real Estate or Transactional Paralegal